 How to get started with social trading

-Before you can start earning money through social trading, you first need to get started by:
+Before you can start social trading, you first need to do the following:

 - Open an account with one of the Social Trading Networks.
 There are numerous to choose from, hence you should analyze the reliability and accessibility as well as other features available and choose one that best suits you.

 - Find profitable and consistent traders to follow.
 Most Social Trading Networks will provide tools to help you filter the available traders according to profitability and other traits such as win rate, drawdown, number of pips gained and return on investment.
 Some of the advanced platforms will also allow you to simulate the amount of profit you would have received by following your chosen traders over your preferred period of time.

 - Choose how much to allocate per chosen trader and copy them.

 - Sit back and periodically monitor the progress of your account.
 You can chose to add new traders or stop copying particular traders and replace them.

 To approximate how much you can make as a follower via Social Trading, we will use the performance of the top 3 traders in the Zulutrade Social Trading Network.
 Zulutrade is one of the platforms with a feature that allows you to simulate how much you would have made copying various traders over a chosen period of time.